Running Jobs on Cirrus

 Tip

-Applications should not hard-code specific locations such as /tmp
+Applications should not hard-code specific locations such as /tmp.

 Parallel applications should further ensure that there are no collisions